 LiDAR in iPhones and iPad

-They way LiDAR is implemented on Apple devices are different when compared to other industry implementations.
+The way LiDAR is implemented on Apple devices is different when compared to other industry implementations.
 It uses the same principle, to find the distance between objects but in a shorter range.

 - LiDAR on iPhones and iPads have an effective range of 16 feet (5 meters).
 It works both indoors and outdoors and allows for spatial tracking (tracking the location of people and objects around you).